sot/cheta/README.rst

-The Ska engineering telemetry archive is a suite of tools and data products that make available the majority of all Chandra engineering telemetry since the start of year 2000.
+The cheta engineering telemetry archive is a suite of tools and data products that make available the majority of all Chandra engineering telemetry since the start of year 2000.
 This includes about 6300 MSIDs.
 The telemetry are stored in a way that allows for very fast and efficient retrieval into memory.